oshidiynez/docker-qbittorrent/project.md

 ${{ title_caution }}
 ${{ github:> [!CAUTION] }}
 ${{ github:> }}* If you use the image with the default configuration, please make sure to change the default web ui login account password or provide your own qBittorrent.conf
-${{ github:> }}* The log file is active in this image by default if using the default configuration.
-Some people are scared of it, the log is not written to disk though but only to console.
-Yet in Docker the console output is written to the Docker log file.
-If you don’t want that, simply disable the log in the web UI